Wondermondo has listed the world’s tallest trees by champions of species.

-When in 2000 there was found the highest known coast redwood – Stratosphere Giant (now 113.05 metres high), it was announced that discovery of a taller tree is little likely.
+When in 2000 there was found the highest known coast redwood – Stratosphere Giant (now 113.05 meters high), it was announced that discovery of a taller tree is little likely.
 This is symptomatic – when somebody starts to think that all discoveries are made, new ones come.
-Since then in a few years time were discovered three trees which are higher than Stratosphere Giant.
+Since then over a few years, there were discovered three trees which are higher than Stratosphere Giant.
 Current publicly announced record – Hyperion – was discovered in September 2006.
-Height of Hyperion is close to the historical record of species.
+The height of Hyperion is close to the historical record of species.
 There are known taller coast redwoods, nearly 119 m tall – but these trees are not publicly announced.

 Coast redwood nowadays is the only tree species which exceeds 100 meters height.

-Very close to this threshold of 100 meters – may be exceeding it a little – is the next champion from another side of the globe.
+Very close to the threshold of 100 meters – may be exceeding it a little – are some trees in Australia.
 Mountain ash (Eucalyptus regnans F.Muell.) named Centurion was discovered in Tasmania, Australia in 2008.
 Its height – 99.8 meters.
 This species might have been the highest on Earth up to the late 19th century – there are reports of 132.6 meters high eucalyptus from 1871-1872 and more reliable measurement of another tree in 1881 – measured height was 114.3 m.
 Both these trees were located in Victoria where nowadays most eucalyptus have been felled.
 There are rumors of trees exceeding 150 meters height from the middle of the 19th century.
-There are much hopes on new trees – some eucalyptus have reached the height of 85 meters in 80 years time.
+There are hopes on new trees – some eucalyptus have reached the height of 85 meters in 80 years time.

 Other very tall trees